swsamleo/wei_shao.github.io/_pages/about.md

 - **Diverse Research:** Engage in interdisciplinary projects with real-world impact.

 ### Application Process:
-Submit your CV, motivation letter, transcripts, IELTS certificate, and publication list.
+Submit your CV, motivation letter, and publication list.
 Ensure your application showcases your research interests, achievements, and eligibility for the program.

 ### How to Apply:
-For application guidelines and submission, visit our website or contact [wei.shao@data61.csiro.au].
+For application guidelines and submission, contact [wei.shao@data61.csiro.au].

 Embark on your research journey with us and make a significant impact in your field.
 We welcome ambitious and talented students to our collaborative academic community.

-<span style="color:red">Hope work with you in the future!</span>